A Learning at Work Bachelor's degree programme

 The time you take to complete your studies is up to you and is not tied to the academic calendar.
 It depends on the point at which you start the course and your personal circumstances at work and at home.

 - Recognition of Prior Learning (RPL): This allows you to receive credit for the qualifications you already have and for experience that has given you the learning equivalent to academic qualifications.
 This can include in-service training courses and qualifications, as well as learning from on-the-job experience.
+Top up an engineering-based Foundation degree, HNC or HND or international equivalent to a BSc (Hons).
 The maximum RPL credit you can receive is two-thirds of the credit for the award.
 For further information contact the Learning at Work department.
-This award provides more scope for recognition of prior learning as there are no subject restrictions on what can be claimed under the award title.

 - Work-based Learning Projects: These usually make up the bulk of the learning contract.
 They must involve new learning for you, so they cannot be simply the activities involved in your regular job.
 However, they should be of value to your employer as well as yourself and you should be able to carry out much of the project work in normal working hours.
-Example projects include Development of an Air Monitoring Strategy and Evaluation of Local Child Protection Services.
+Previous WBL projects have considered, for example, Development of New Diagnostic Test Capability, Investigation into Medical X-Ray Inefficiency, Analysis of Composite Repair Technology.

 - Taught Units: Campus-based or distance learning units from the University of Portsmouth or other higher education institutions can be included in your programme.
 They are a good way of acquiring new knowledge in a structured way.
-Examples of taught units include Clinical Research, Medical Biochemistry, Evaluation and Control of the Work Environment.
+Examples include Materials and Engineering Systems, Engineering Analysis, Electronic Design.

 How are you assessed?